hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

 Requesting GPUs
 ---------------

-It is possible to request one or more GPGPUs for your job on some of the VSC clusters that provide them.
+It is possible to request one or more GPUs for your job on some of the VSC clusters that provide them.
 For cluster-specific usage instructions, please consult the respective documentation sources: